 The problem is there are zero appointments available, no matter how many times you check.
 This is because lawyers buy out the appointments to make money off of people.
 It does depend on the province you are in though.
 But if there are no appointments available, I would recommend checking everyday bright and early, and very late at night for appointment openings.

-Additionally, it is said you have to get your TIE card within the first month, but if the process is delayed because the lack of appointments, you can prologue the process and get it done any time before the date on your visa expires.
+Additionally, it is said you have to get your TIE card within the first month, but if the process is delayed because of lack of appointments, you can prologue the process and get it done any time before the date on your visa expires.

 If you still don’t have any luck, you can do what I did and pay a lawyer for an appointment.
 It is technically frowned upon, but this is the only way many expats can get an appointment.
 The lawyers do not help with paperwork or anything, but they do get you an appointment almost immediately.
 If you find a lawyer, don’t pay more than €30.
 Many will try to charge you more, but €30 is all it should cost.